MaizNadeem/Lifestream-WPF/README.md

 5. Select the downloaded BloodBank.bacpac file and follow the import wizard to restore the database.
 6. Once the database is restored, update the connection string in the `RepositoryBase.cs` file of the application to point to the newly restored database.

-## Installation
+## Additional Notes
-To install the Lifestream - Blood Bank System on your Windows machine, follow these steps:

-1. Download the installation files from the [Install.rar](https://drive.google.com/file/d/1FtdHXHE4VaEmcc1aHR-ecpwvatUnHzYx/view?usp=sharing) folder.
-2. Extract the contents of the Install.rar file to a local directory.
-3. Inside the extracted folder, locate the `setup.exe` file.
-4. Double-click the `setup.exe` file to start the installation process.
-5. Follow the on-screen instructions to complete the installation.
-6. The Lifestream - Blood Bank System will be installed on your machine.
-7. To uninstall the application, go to "Apps and Features" or "Add or Remove Programs" in the Control Panel and uninstall the application from there.
+- Make sure to have Visual Studio (2019 or later) and .NET Framework 4.8 installed on your machine before proceeding with the deployment.
+- The `BloodBank.bacpac` file contains the pre-configured database schema for the Lifestream - Blood Bank System.
+You can use it to quickly set up the database.

-For any further assistance or questions, please refer to the project's [GitHub repository](https://github.com/MaizNadeem/Lifestream-WPF) or contact the project owner.
+- For any issues or questions, please refer to the project's [GitHub repository](https://github.com/MaizNadeem/Lifestream-WPF) or contact the project owner.

 <hr>